weiks/quarters-unity-sdk/README-Api.md

 ```

 ### Buying Quarters
-User can also purchase Quarters by using the credit card or other methods.
+User can also purchase Quarters by using the credit card or other methods calling this API method:

-**Please note that real money transactions are performed outside the application in the browser to adhere to Apple and Google's guidelines.**

 ```
 Quarters.Instance.BuyQuarters();
 ```
+**Please note that real money transactions are performed outside the application in the browser to adhere to Apple and Google's guidelines.**

 ### Sign Out
 To sign out current Quarters users call